-(T11.1b) What is the mass fraction of helium at the centre, Y_c , of the star?

-(T11.1c) Sketch the remaining two quantities from the list of five (which were not identified as curves A, B, or C) given in (T11.1a), as functions of r/R on the same graph in the Summary Answersheet.
-Label your curves to indicate their respective quantities.
+- (T11.1b) What is the mass fraction of helium at the centre, Y_c , of the star? - (T11.1c) Sketch the remaining two quantities from the list of five (which were not identified as curves A, B, or C) given in (T11.1a), as functions of r/R on the same graph in the Summary Answersheet, and label by their respective quantities.